Smart meter billing issues with solar panels: what UK homeowners need to know

 What?

-They’re receiving readings every 30 minutes from my smart meter—yet somehow, billing both gas and electric at the same time is still too difficult?
+My energy supplier receives readings every 30 minutes from my smart meter—yet somehow, billing both gas and electric at the same time is still too difficult?
 Smart meters record energy usage every 30 minutes, but many UK energy suppliers still use separate systems for gas and electricity billing.

-This is the reality for many solar panel owners.
 The dream is: panels generate, smart meters track, and suppliers credit you back fairly.
 But in practice, it’s often a bit of a mess.

 Don’t trust the smart meter display alone